contentful/marketplace-partner-apps/README.md

 - Open PRs to propose dependency updates for every dependency listed in your app's package.json file.
 - Automatically approve and merge PRs for patch and minor version updates.
-- Hold off on merging PRs for major version updates pending manual review by a human.
+- Hold off on merging PRs for major version updates pending manual review by the app owner, you.

 > [!TIP]
 > We recommend specifying bare versions (e.g. `1.2.3`) of dependencies in your package.json file vs. a range of versions (e.g. `1.2.x` or `~1.2.3`).
 Dependabot will increment versions in your package.json file automatically.

 As an app developer, it is important to review and approve any dependency update PRs assigned to you on a frequent basis.
 Specifically we ask that you:

 - Provide a reasonably confident test suite that exercises the main functionality of your app.
-Test suites generally do an excellent job of catching errors caused by backward breaking compatibility changes in updated dependencies.
+Test suites generally do an excellent job of catching errors caused by breaking changes in updated dependencies.
-- Respond to, review, and informally approve (adding a PR comment suffices as an approval) any dependency-related PRs that are opened against your app (whether by Dependabot or the Contentful team) in a timely fashion.
-If errors exist in aforementioned dependency-related PRs, please manually resolve these errors.
+- Respond to, review, and approve (adding a PR comment suffices as an approval) any dependency-related PRs that are opened against your app (whether by Dependabot or the Contentful team) in a timely fashion.
+If errors exist in aforementioned dependency-related PRs, please resolve these errors.
 - Talk to us if you have a specific requirement to firmly pin a dependency version.
 We can make custom modifications to our Dependabot configuration to support exceptions as needed.

 ## Building your own app